Detroit: 10 Aug - 09 Sep 2019

 -Mariner's Church: This is the church mentioned in the Gordon Lightfoot classic The Wreck of the Edmund Fitzgerald: "In a musty old hall in Detroit, they prayed in the Maritime Sailors' Cathedral.
 The church bell chimed 'til it rang 29 times for each man on the Edmund Fitzgerald."
 The church was originally built 800 ft away and was moved in 1955.

 -The Guardian Coffee Shop: The coffee is nothing to write home about, but the setting is spectacular.
-Located in the Guardian Building banking hall ("The Cathedral of Finance"), which is a soaring three story art deco masterpiece about the size of a basketball court.
-The overhead, made of canvass and horsehair, may be the largest suspended ceiling in the world.
+Located in the Guardian Building banking hall ("The Cathedral of Finance"), which is a soaring three-story art deco masterpiece about the size of a basketball court.
+The overhead, made of canvas and horsehair, and may be the largest suspended ceiling in the world.
 Completely inspect the main lobby and exterior of the building.

 -Urban Bean: A flat iron of a building erected on a sliver of land next to a parking garage.
-Buy your coffee downstairs, then enjoy it in the balcony and people watch.
-When I was there I saw Pulitzer Prize winning Detroit journalist Charlie LeDuff, who was nice enough to give me the word on the street (bottom line: things in Detroit are worse then they look).
+Buy your coffee downstairs, then enjoy it on the balcony and people-watch.
+When I was there I saw Pulitzer Prize-winning Detroit journalist Charlie LeDuff, who was nice enough to give me the word on the street (bottom line: things in Detroit are worse than they look).

 7. Transit: Detroit has two light rail systems:

 -Q Line: runs directly north out of town.
-It's uses the honor system for payment - can you believe that?!
+It uses the honor system for payment - can you believe that?!

 -Detroit People Mover (DPM): Yes, that's what it‘s called.
 It's an elevated train that runs clockwise in a circle around downtown Detroit (@45 minutes per revolution).
 Why?
 I have no idea.
 Popular with tourists as it's not so much transit as an amusement park ride (think the railroad that runs around Disney World).
 The circle is so tight and the stations so frequent, that in most cases it's faster to walk, though it does offer a unique way to become familiar with downtown Detroit.
 Oh yeah, it must be the last transit system in the world that still uses a token, which costs $0.75.